 Students are placed on Academic Probation if they fail to return to Good Academic Standing after one semester of Academic Warning.
-Students on Academic Probation will have one term to return to Good

-Academic Standing and will have advising holds placed on their accounts, requiring them to meet with their academic advisors to register for classes or to make changes to their schedules.
-They are also strongly encouraged to take advantage of supplemental instruction, academic assistance, and other resources offered by the First Year Experience Office.
+Students on Academic Probation will have one term to return to Good Academic Standing and will have advising holds placed on their accounts, requiring them to meet with their academic advisors to register for classes or to make changes to their schedules.
+Students on Academic Probation are strongly encouraged to take advantage of supplemental instruction, academic assistance, and other resources offeredby the First Year Experience Office.

-Students who do not return to Good Academic Standing by the end of the term are placed on Academic Suspension.
+Students who do not return to Good Academic Standing by the end of the term are placed on AcademicSuspension.